anthonyjdella/tbd-issue-credential/README.md

 #### If SSI Service is Up:
 - `cd ssi-service/build`
 - Run `docker-compose up`
+- Continue to follow the steps below (using ngrok and proxy)

 #### Proxy and Ngrok:
 There is a CORS issue, so this is how to fix it: